javierlopeza/goodreads-scraper/README.md

 You can set how many pages you want to scrap from each shelf by changing the value of the constant `PAGES_PER_SHELF` to whatever you want.

-By the end of this step you will end up with 1 json file per page per shelf inside the `books` folder.
+By the end of this step you will end up with 1 json file per page per shelf inside the `shelves_pages` folder.
 Something like this:

 ```
 fantasy_1.json